vestrel00/contacts-android/howto/howto-delete-contacts.md

 The `Delete` API supports custom data.
 For more info, read [How do I use delete APIs to delete custom data?](/howto/howto-delete-custom-data.md)

+## Data belonging to RawContacts/Contact are deleted

+When a RawContact is deleted, all of its data are also deleted.

-## Contacts are deleted automatically when all constituent RawContacts are deleted.
+## Contacts are deleted automatically when all constituent RawContacts are deleted

 Deleting a contact's Contacts row, RawContacts row(s), and associated Data row(s) are best explained in the documentation in `ContactsContract.RawContacts`;